Gwen Stefani Rocks Tiny Black Bra In No Doubt’s Throwback Instagram Photo

 Gwen Stefani and the three male members of No Doubt used to be together, everyday together, always.
 However, it’s been a long time since Gwen has performed with drummer Adrian Young, bassist Tony Kanal, and guitarist Tom Dumont, so fans of the ska punk group have spent years wondering if this could be the end.

-The blonde bombshell is rocking a black bandeau bra with a string halter tie.
+The blond bombshell is rocking a black bandeau bra with a string halter tie.
 Her bottoms are a pair of baggy plaid pants, and she has the bottoms stuffed into her black sneaker boots with white laces.
 She’s wearing a large silver belt buckle and suspenders that are hanging down at her sides.
 Her long hair is pulled up into a high ponytail, and she is turned away from the audience.

 Gwen seems to be looking at Adrian Young, and the drummer is rocking a look that’s even wilder than hers.
-He’s wearing nothing but a pair of white and blue polka dot boxers, and he has his hair shaved in a checkered pattern around his pointy Mohawk.
+He’s wearing nothing but a pair of white-and-blue polka dot boxers, and he has his hair shaved in a checkered pattern around his pointy Mohawk.

 The post had nostalgic No Doubt fans begging the band to reunite for an album or tour.